Dietetics - Food is Medicine

 The Benefits of Dietetics

-Oriental medicine has always put greatest emphasis on digestive health being pivotal to the functioning of all other organ systems.
+Oriental physicians have always put the most significant emphasis on digestive health as pivotal to the functioning of all other organ systems.
 In recent years Western research seems to be coming to the same conclusion with more and more focus on the importance of gut health and immunity.